-2.26 Income from participating interest
+2.26 Income from equity securities and participating interest

-The change in fair value of participating interest is reported under the balance sheet item "Capital and reserves" as the revaluation reserve for equity instruments.
+The change in fair value of equity securities and participating interest is reported under the balance sheet item "Capital and reserves" as the revaluation reserve.

-Dividends on participating interest are recognised in the profit and loss statement when the right to receive payment is established.
+Dividends on equity securities and participating interest are recognised in the profit and loss statement when the right to receive payment is established.